 Types of Behavioral Marketing

 It becomes evident that understanding consumer preferences and habits is essential for creating captivating and personalized campaigns.
-Customization has proven effective in increasing customer engagement and driving brand loyalty.
+Customization has proven effective in increasing prospect engagement and driving brand loyalty.

 Behavioral marketing can be categorized into several types based on the specific customer behaviors and data used to inform marketing strategies.